Hecke correspondences for smooth moduli spaces of sheaves: Derived categories

 being exact everywhere except at the right-most place.
 However, the above is none other than the Koszul complex of the section $\eta^*(\sigma)$ of the locally free sheaf $\eta^*(W)$, and its exactness follows from our assumption that the section $\eta^*(\sigma)$ is regular. \\

-Having established \eqref{eqn:base change 1} and \eqref{eqn:base change 2} at the level of unbounded complexes, the desired conclusion follows from the fact that $\perf$ and $\coh$ are full subcategories of the derived category of unbounded complexes, together with the fact that the pull-back and push-forward functors associated to $\iota, \iota', \eta, \eta'$ are well-defined on these subcategories due to the four bullets in the preceding Subsection.
+Having established \eqref{eqn:base change 1} and \eqref{eqn:base change 2} at the level of unbounded complexes, the desired conclusion follows from the fact that $\perf$ and $D^b(\coh)$ are full subcategories of the derived category of unbounded complexes, together with the fact that the pull-back and push-forward functors associated to $\iota, \iota', \eta, \eta'$ are well-defined on these subcategories due to items (1)--(4) that precede the statement of Proposition \ref{prop:base change}.

 \end{proof}